UK Wedding Music Picks For Your Ceremony

 My advice: Pick something that moves reasonably quickly, even if it is a ballad.
 Some ceremony aisles are just a few paces long, and nervous brides tend to scamper down the aisle.
 You should take your time so as to enjoy more than a few seconds of entrance music!

-Departure of Newly Married Couple
+The Departure of Newly Married Couples

 The register signing is a three-stage process: you and your witnesses sign, the official photographer takes his or her photos, and then you are ready for the guest paparazzi shots.
 You should schedule three songs for this period, in order of importance – as the whole process can take up to ten minutes (often swelling a short civil marriage ceremony from 15 to 25 minutes).

-Here I offer my brides no strict guidelines apart from “choose the songs you most want to listen to” – you will be seated, relaxed and smiling for most of this period with a chance to enjoy the music!
+Here I offer my brides no strict guidelines apart from “choose the songs you most want to listen to” – you will be seated, relaxed, and smiling for most of this period with a chance to enjoy the music!
 It’s also the music that you will be sharing with your guests, as they will be doing the same thing.

 Songs You Can’t Have at a Civil Ceremony